Lucas-Glaydson/maps/README.md

 ## Maps

-This project was did to complete the DIO activy.
+This project was did to complete the DIO activity.
 It refers a silmple application of map register.